How does gambling affect your brain?

 What happens when you gamble?

 When gambling, this is also released in your brain and studies conducted by various researchers have shown that pathological gamblers have low serotonin levels.
+This results in an impairment in reward processing or inhibition, an increased motivation to satisfy their urges or even a combination of these two.
+The main consequence from this is that these individuals have difficulty in controlling their desires.

 • Cortisol

 Cortisol is also called “the stress hormone, it is the one responsible for the “fight or flight” response, and it is the most important of stress hormones.
 This increases the glucose in your bloodstream and also enhances your brain’s use of glucose.
+In addition, it plays a role in your blood pressure and immune function.

 How does cortisol contribute to gambling addiction?

 When you play casino games, the level of cortisol in your body is significantly higher.
 This may mean you have a higher heart rate and blood pressure and that more glucose is released in your bloodstream.
+This may be dangerous for you if you are suffering from any heart conditions or diabetes.

 • Adrenaline